The harbor most Jacksonville detailers skip

 On Amelia Island the priority is beating back that Atlantic salt before it does damage.
 Most owners here start with a full detail to correct the season's oxidation and haze, then lock the finish in with a marine ceramic coating so salt and sun sheet off instead of baking into the gelcoat.
 If your finish has already gone chalky from the coastal exposure, our oxidation removal brings the wet gloss back, and a steady wash-and-wax maintenance plan is the single best way to keep heavy salt from rebuilding between visits.
 Ceramic protection plus regular washing is the one-two punch built for water this exposed.

-Whether your boat rides a lift on the Amelia River, sits in a slip at Fernandina Harbor Marina, lives in dry storage, or waits on a trailer in the driveway, we roll up with marine-specific products, water, and power and hand it back gleaming — no need to move it across the island.
+Whether your boat rides a lift on the Amelia River, sits in a slip at Fernandina Harbor Marina, swings on a mooring in the harbor, waits in the Amelia Island Yacht Basin, or sits on a trailer in the driveway, we roll up with marine-specific products, water, and power and hand it back gleaming — no need to move it across the island or run it down to Jacksonville.
+We also handle interior detailing and mold removal and in-water hull & bottom cleaning, which — given how fast growth sets on Amelia — is rarely optional for long.

 Kept on the water year-round?
 Ask about pairing a maintenance-wash schedule with periodic bottom cleaning so your Amelia Island boat stays clean above and below the waterline.